Scanning photos: A tedious chore?

 We all have hundreds, if not thousands, of printed photos lying about.
 Most of us would love to have them in digital form – in a handheld device.
 Shareable, safely backed up in “the cloud”, protected from the elements.
 But most of us never get down to doing it, because the conventional methods are either too tedious, or too expensive.

 Use iPhone or iPad: Your everyday camera.
 And scanner.

 iPhone 6S and newer, and recent iPad models have 12 megapixel cameras.
 Older iOS devices have 8 or 5 MP cameras.
 These have become our everyday cameras (When was the last time you used your fancy, expensive but unwieldy digital camera?)

 Smartphones and tablets are also becoming our go-to scanners.
 Document scanner apps have been around a while, and are great for scanning expense receipts, business cards and handwritten notes.
 Photo scanner apps are a bit different, though.

 Document scanners apps detect page edges, scan multi-page documents as one file, and save PDF images.
-Their editing features are made for documents.
-Photo scanner apps are optimized for photos.
+Their editing features work best for documents.
+Photo scanner apps, on the other hand, are optimized for photos.
 They capture high resolution scans, true colors, and save images as JPG files.
 They have photo editing tools (e.g. exposure, saturation, contrast, sharpening, filters, frames etc.) and photo organizing tools (e.g. albums, captions, text overlays etc.)